+Patients of Cancer survive longer with homeopathy!
 Patients in advanced stages of cancer may recover enough with homeopathy treatment to undergo chemotherapy and survive longer with homeopathy treatment than was expected.

 Homeopathy works in conjunction with chemotherapy and radiation, leading to better-than-expected outcomes.
 Homeopathy medicines are extremely effective in helping patients give up their tobacco addiction by controlling the withdrawal symptoms

 Advanced cases of cancers of the lung, mouth and throat caused due to tobacco consumption, where patients have been advised against chemotherapy or surgery, usually end in negative outcome with conventional medicine.
 However, some of these patients survive longer than expected if treated with homeopathy.
 The alleviation of symptoms is in fact, sometimes, so dramatic with homeopathy that oncologists in many cases have revised their advice and put such patients on chemotherapy.

 Tobacco consumption is linked to many kinds of cancers, stroke, chronic obstructive pulmonary disease, among others.
 Smoking doubles or quadruples the risk of coronary artery disease or stroke and raises the risk of developing lung cancer by 25 times.
 The causal link between smoking and other forms of tobacco use and serious, potentially life-threatening diseases is so strong, there is no safe way to consume tobacco.
 However, almost every condition linked to tobacco consumption can be managed with homeopathic treatment, exclusively or in combination with conventional medicine.